The Pan-STARRS1 Database and Data Products: PSPS

 \section{PSPS}

-We present an overview of the PSPS, first so that the user understands better how the PSPS database is constructed in order to optimize the queries, and secondly to describe the currently known issues within the PSPS database.
+We present an overview of the Published Science Products Subsystem (PSPS), both to help users understand better how the PSPS database is constructed in order to optimize the queries, and to describe the currently known issues within the PSPS database.